ImaneBenHassine/Income-Prediction-and-Deploy-with-Django/README.md

           python manage.py runserver

-  by opening http://127.0.0.1:8000/api/v1/ in the web browser a DRF view will appear
+By opening http://127.0.0.1:8000/api/v1/ in the web browser a DRF view will appear

 ![DRF](https://user-images.githubusercontent.com/26963240/140718891-d5555cba-e71c-4e3c-882d-f4ff4fd0aed7.png)
+ By clicking on any URL and checking the objects we can see empty list for all objects because we didn't add anything there yet so let's add ML algorithms and endpoints .

+### Add code to repository
+ run in backend/server directory

+        git add apps/endpoints

+        git commit -am "endpoints models"

+        git push